TahirRiaz/terralense-example-eval/loops/README.md

 }
 ```

-**Expected Resolution**: Terralense should track count expansions and resolve references to count-based resources.
+**Expected Resolution**: Terralens should track count expansions and resolve references to count-based resources.

 ---